Swarnim2511/Docker-Compose-for-ubuntu/README.md

 # Docker-Compose
-This file will help to setup basic architecture of docker and docker-compose.
+This repository will help to setup basic architecture of docker and docker-compose.